What do marijuana, the death penalty and fracking have in common? Harris shifted positions on them

 Associated Press

-As a new senator, she proposed to abolish cash bail — a reversal from when she chided San Francisco judges for making it ''cheaper'' to commit crimes by setting bail amounts too low.
+As a new senator, she proposed abolishing cash bail — a reversal from when she chided San Francisco judges for making it ''cheaper'' to commit crimes by setting bail amounts too low.

-And now, as vice president and the Democratic presidential nominee, Harris' campaign insists that she does not want to ban fracking, an oil and gas extraction process, even though that was precisely her position just a few years ago when she first pursued the White House.
+And now, as vice president and the Democratic presidential nominee, Harris' campaign insists she does not want to ban fracking, an oil and gas extraction process, even though that was precisely her position just a few years ago during a brief White House bid.

-Politicians often recalibrate in the face of shifting public opinions and circumstances.
-Across two decades in elected office and now seeking the presidency for the second time, Harris has not hesitated to stake out expedient and — at times — contradictory positions as she climbed the political ladder.
-Harris' litany of policy reversals is opening her to attacks by Republicans and testing the strength of her pitch to voters as a truth-teller who is more credible than former President Donald Trump.
+Politicians often recalibrate in the face of shifting public opinions.
+Across two decades in office and now seeking the presidency for a second time, Harris has not hesitated to stake out expedient and — at times — contradictory positions.
+Her policy reversals are opening her to attacks by Republicans and testing the strength of her pitch to voters as a truth-teller who is more credible than former President Donald Trump.

-Her shifts, including on matters that she has framed as moral issues, could raise doubts about her convictions as she is reintroducing herself to the public after taking the reins of the campaign from President Joe Biden, who last month dropped out of the race.

-In addition to reversing course on fracking and cash bail, Harris has changed tack on issues including health care (she supported a plan to eliminate private health insurance before she opposed it), immigration and gun control.

-''She is vulnerable to the charge of flip-flopping, no question about that,'' said John Pitney, a professor of political science at Claremont McKenna College in California, who worked as a GOP congressional and political aide in the 1980s. ''The trouble for Republicans, to put it lightly'' is Trump and his running mate, Sen. JD Vance of Ohio, ''do not come to this issue with spotless records.''
+''She is vulnerable to the charge of flip-flopping, no question about that,'' said John Pitney, a professor of political science at Claremont McKenna College in California. ''The trouble for Republicans, to put it lightly,'' is Trump and his running mate, Sen. JD Vance of Ohio, ''do not come to this issue with spotless records.''

-In a statement, Harris' campaign did not address her policy shifts.
-Instead, a campaign spokesman leaned into her credentials as a San Francisco district attorney and California attorney general to attack Trump.
+Harris' campaign did not address her policy shifts and instead leaned into her credentials as a prosecutor to attack Trump.

 Trump has changed positions, too

 Trump has a well-documented record of falsehoods, shifting positions and outright lies.
-One of the clearest examples of his penchant for taking all sides of an issue is on abortion, a transition that took him from ''very pro-choice'' in 1999 to ''pro-life" in recent years.
-He suggested during his 2016 presidential campaign that women who have abortions should be subject to ''some form of punishment,'' but now says abortion policy should be left up to the states.
-He has also boasted of appointing three justices to the Supreme Court, paving the way for its landmark 2022 ruling striking down the constitutional right to abortion.
+One of the clearest examples of Trump taking all sides of an issue is on the subject of abortion.
+He was ''very pro-choice'' in 1999 but later declared he was ''pro-life'' roughly a decade later and suggested during his 2016 presidential campaign that women who have abortions should be subject to ''some form of punishment.''

-Nevertheless, there is ample incentive for Republicans to attack Harris along similar lines if history is a guide.
+Nevertheless, there is ample incentive to attack Harris along similar lines if history is a guide.

-Republicans in 2004 savaged then-Sen. John Kerry for voting both for and against the same Iraq War funding bill, which they distilled down to the attack that he ''was for it before (he) was against it."
+Republicans in 2004 savaged then-Sen. John Kerry for voting both for and against the same Iraq War funding bill, arguing he lacked core principles.
 Democrats attacked George H.W.
 Bush for failing to abide by his ''read my lips'' vow to not raise taxes.

-Such criticism hasn't always resonated.
-In 1992, Democratic presidential hopeful Paul Tsongas attacked Bill Clinton, dismissing him days before the New Hampshire primary as a ''pander bear'' who "will say anything, do anything to get votes.''
-Clinton defeated Tsongas days later before winning two terms in the White House.
+But it hasn't always worked.
+In 1992, Democratic presidential hopeful Paul Tsongas attacked Bill Clinton, dismissing him as someone who ''will say anything, do anything to get votes.''
+Clinton won the presidency twice.

 The death penalty

-One of Harris' most pronounced shifts was over the death penalty.
-During a 2004 inauguration speech after her election as San Francisco's district attorney, Harris vowed to ''never charge the death penalty.''
-She framed her choice as a moral one.
+One of Harris' most pronounced shifts was over the death penalty, which she pledged to never pursue when elected San Francisco district attorney.

-She stuck to that pledge when a 21-year-old gang member was accused of killing San Francisco Police Officer Isaac Espinoza.
-Harris announced that she would not seek the ultimate punishment — a decision condemned by police and some fellow Democrats.
-At the officer's funeral, Harris was forced to look on as Democratic Sen. Dianne Feinstein received a standing ovation when she said the death penalty was warranted.
+She stuck to that pledge when a 21-year-old gang member was accused of killing a police officer — a decision condemned by rank-and-file cops and some fellow Democrats.

-Harris softened her approach four years later, after launching her campaign for California attorney general.
-Amid a tightly contested race with Los Angeles District Attorney Steve Cooley, a Republican, Harris said she would ''enforce the death penalty as the law dictates.''
-While other Democrats on the ballot cruised to victory , Harris barely won.
+Harris softened her approach four years later as she campaigned for California attorney general.
+Amid a tightly contested race, Harris said she would ''enforce the death penalty as the law dictates.''
+Other Democrats on the ballot cruised to victory; Harris barely won.

-She kept that promise.
-Her office successfully defended the death penalty in court, arguing she was obligated to uphold the law as the state's top attorney — even as she refused to enforce a referendum that banned gay marriage.
+Her office successfully defended the death penalty in court and Harris argued she was obligated to uphold the law as the state's top attorney — even as she refused to enforce a referendum that banned gay marriage.

 ‘Blood and guts prosecutor' turned progressive

 As district attorney, Harris zealously approached criminal enforcement matters.
-While still a candidate, she blasted the progressive incumbent, Terence Hallinan, as a ''do nothing prosecutor'' and called for taking more aggressive steps to police the homeless.
-Once in office, she pursued the parents of chronically truant students, sought higher bail amounts and aggressively prosecuted drug crimes, earning her the nickname of ''Copala.''
+She pursued the parents of chronically truant students, sought higher bail amounts and aggressively prosecuted drug crimes.

-When a scandal erupted at the city's crime lab involving a drug-skimming evidence technician, her office failed to promptly disclose the problem to defense attorneys, as required.
-She also sought to continue prosecuting the tainted cases, criticized the judge handling the matter as biased and trying to have her removed from overseeing the cases involving the technician, who had often served as an expert witness.

-Harris has said she was unaware of issues with the lab, though emails released in a court case show her top deputies knew there was a problem.

-As attorney general, Harris continued to take hardline stances on criminal justice matters.
+As attorney general, Harris continued to take hardline stances.
 She appealed convictions that judges had ordered thrown out.
-Her office fought a court order mandating the release of state prisoners due to overcrowding.
-She also opposed legislation requiring her office to investigate shootings involving police and declined to back statewide standards for the use of body cameras by local law enforcement.
+Her office fought the ordered release of prisoners due to overcrowding.
+She also opposed legislation requiring her office to investigate shootings involving police and declined to back statewide standards for the use of body cameras.

-Once elected to the Senate in 2016, however, Harris jettisoned many of those positions amid speculation she would pursue the presidency.
-She sought instead to portray herself as a ''progressive prosecutor'' and proposed sweeping reforms, including abolishing the cash bail system — which her attorneys had defended in court just months before — and imposing a moratorium on the death penalty.
+Once elected to the Senate in 2016, however, Harris jettisoned many of those positions.
+She portrayed herself as a ''progressive prosecutor'' and proposed sweeping reforms, including abolishing the cash bail system and a moratorium on the death penalty.

-In May 2020, violent protests erupted in Minneapolis over the police killing of George Floyd, a Black man.
-A police station was torched and Minnesota Gov. Tim Walz, who is now Harris' running mate, called in the National Guard to help quell the unrest.
-In the days that followed, Harris took to the social media site Twitter, now known as X, and urged her followers to ''chip in'' to a bail fund to help those arrested post bond.

-It's unclear if Harris, who tweeted ''End money bail'' as a presidential candidate, still supports the idea.
-She abandoned her primary campaign in 2019 and was picked the next year to join Biden's ticket.
+It's unclear if Harris still supports the idea.
 Her campaign declined to directly address the question.

 ''She believes that we need a system where public safety, not wealth, determines who should stay behind bars following an arrest.
-Anyone who is a danger to society should be detained regardless of how wealthy they are,'' said Singer, the spokesman.
+Anyone who is a danger to society should be detained regardless of how wealthy,'' said Singer, the spokesman.

 ‘I did inhale'